davidschepis/Musax/README.md

 # Musax

 ## Description
-Allows access to a metronome, drum beat creator, and key library
+Allows access to a metronome, drum beat creator, and key library(not implemented)

-Basic functionality all around, this application was actually created to demonstrate CI/CD pipelines using Azure as the webhost
+Basic functionality all around, this application was actually created to demonstrate CI/CD pipelines using Azure as the webhost, as well as practice using React.js

 ## Table of Contents